dishapawarkhausi/Face-Recognition/Face-Attendance-System/README.md

 ## Workflow

 ### Training Module (`face_attendance_training.py`):
-1. Input a person’s name.
+1. Choose a training method:
-2. Capture face data using a webcam or image files.
+   - **Webcam**: Capture live face data.
+   - **File**: Use a single image file.
+   - **Dataset Folder**: Use a folder containing subfolders for each person.
+2. For each detected face:
-3. Detect faces and extract facial landmarks using `dlib`.
+   - Extract 68 facial landmarks using `dlib`.
-4. Compute and save a 128-dimensional facial encoding in a `.pkl` file.
+   - Compute a 128-dimensional facial encoding.
+3. Save the encoding for each person in a `.pkl` file.

 ### Attendance Module (`face_attendance_system.py`):
 1. Load saved facial encodings.